By the end of this lab, you will be able to:

 Find the file lab1.txt by clicking "Desktop".

 You should see all of the Desktop contents displayed at the right, including your file.
 (These should correspond to what you actually see on the Windows Desktop.)
 Now look through the menus at the top and try left-clicking and right-clicking on various things to see what options are available.
 Don't choose any of these options yet!
-If you would like to move a file (never move someone else's files, only your own) then click on it and drag it to its new location on the left.
+To move a file, click on it and drag it to its new location on the left.
 You can also right-click on it and select "Cut" to remove it completely, or "Copy" to make a copy of it.
 Then you can right-click on a different folder and select "Paste" to put the copy there.
 All of these options are also available in the "Edit" menu.

 The various programs for displaying directories normally give an almost worthless visual display of icons.
 You can see much more useful information by selecting View from the menu, then Details.
 You can also sort the items in order by date or size or type, either by selecting View, then Arrange Icons, or by clicking on the corresponding column heading.
 Experiment with them to see what happens.